crazycapivara/owmr/cran-comments.md

 * added link to OpenWeatherMap service
 * added some more information about the service itself
 * removed redundant "'owmr' is an R Interface to"

+## Updated LICENSE

+* Removed needless city information in LICENSE file